svarvaruk/litres-catalog-import/README.md

 # litres-catalog-import
-Simple SpringBoot application to import publicaly avaibale litres catalog from XML to postgeDB
+Simple SpringBoot application to import publicaly avaibale litres catalog from XML to postgreDB